How to Quote | Citing Quotes in APA, MLA & Chicago

 Punctuation marks such as periods and commas are placed after the citation, not within the quotation marks.

 An MLA in-text citation includes only the author’s last name and a page number.
 As in APA, it can be parenthetical or narrative, and a period (or other punctuation mark) appears after the citation.

-The notes and bibliography system uses footnotes to cite sources.
+Chicago style uses Chicago footnotes to cite sources.
 A note, indicated by a superscript number placed directly after the quote, specifies the author, title, and page number—or sometimes fuller information.

 Unlike with parenthetical citations, in this style, the period or other punctuation mark should appear within the quotation marks, followed by the footnote number.

 |1.
 Darwin, The Origin of the Species, 510.|

 Make sure you integrate quotes properly into your text by introducing them in your own words, showing the reader why you’re including the quote and providing any context necessary to understand it.
 Don’t present quotations as stand-alone sentences.

 There are three main strategies you can use to introduce quotes in a grammatically correct way:

 - Add an introductory sentence